f2quantum/kylin/website/versioned_docs/version-3.1.3/gettingstarted/quickstart.md

 $KYLIN_HOME/bin/download-spark.sh
 ```

-The script will place the decompressed Spark in the $ KYLIN_HOME directory.
-If SPARK_HOME is not set in the system, the Spark in the $ KYLIN_HOME directory will be found automatically when Kylin is started.
+The script will place the decompressed Spark in the `$KYLIN_HOME` directory.
+If SPARK_HOME is not set in the system, the Spark in the `$KYLIN_HOME` directory will be found automatically when Kylin is started.

 #### Step4.
 Environmental Inspection
 Kylin runs on a Hadoop cluster and has certain requirements for the version, access permissions and CLASSPATH of each component.
-To avoid encountering various environmental problems, you can run the $ KYLIN_HOME / bin / check-env.sh script to perform an environment check to see if there are any problems.
+To avoid encountering various environmental problems, you can run the `$KYLIN_HOME/bin/check-env.sh` script to perform an environment check to see if there are any problems.
 The script will print out detailed error messages if any errors are identified.
 If there is no error message, your environment is suitable for Kylin operation.

 #### Step5.
 Start Kylin